 16. Email authors of popular books on your area of expertise.
 Suggest they list your ezine in the resources section of the next revision of their book.
 Offer to send a sample copy so that they can see the quality of your ezine.

 17. Always ask new contacts to subscribe.
 When someone emails you offering joint ventures, article submissions, or asking for more information, don’t miss this opportunity.
 The most subtle way to do this is with a good signature block.
 However, when responding to their email, you should ask them to join your list.

 20. Seek subscribers offline.
-Enclose a business card advertising your ezine in letters to businesses, friends, etc. There are many different avenues here such as: – Have a printed blurb advertising your ezine on your stationery. – Advertise in inexpensive mail order type newsletters. – Have advertising specialty items such as pens, calculators, keychain printed up.
+Enclose a business card advertising your ezine in letters to businesses, friends, etc. There are many different avenues here such as: have a printed blurb advertising your ezine on your stationery; advertise in inexpensive mail-order type newsletters; have to advertise specialty items such as pens, calculators, keychains printed up.
 Give these out to appropriate parties in meetings, on airplanes, at parties, etc. Use discretion but don’t miss golden opportunities to grow your list.

 21. Never subscribe people who did not explicitly request they be added to your list.
 It does little good to have a huge list and then have your business terminated because of spamming.
 This will only damage your reputation and certainly not gain you many loyal long-time readers.